 We’ve all heard about the increase in bullying among children, but workplace bullying among adults is also a growing problem.
 Bullying is four times more common than either sexual harassment or racial discrimination on the job—but it’s not illegal, according to the Workplace Bullying Institute.
 Experts say the effects of workplace bullying can be disruptive and devastating both inside and outside of the office, causing low employee retention, absenteeism, and low productivity.
 In addition, those targeted may show symptoms including stress, high blood pressure, or even post-traumatic stress disorder.

 What should you do if you are being bullied at work?
 “There is fear about broaching the subject.
-It’s a touchy area still, as no one wants to no one wants to admit to being a bully or being bullied,” says Dr. Colleen Logan, program director for the M.S. in Career Counseling; M.S. in Marriage, Couple, and Family Counseling; and M.S. in Addiction Counseling programs.
+It’s a touchy area still, as no one wants to admit to being a bully or being bullied,” says Dr. Colleen Logan, program director for the MS in Marriage, Couple, and Family Counseling; MS in Career Counseling; and MS in Addiction Counseling programs.

 Dr. Logan offers the following tips for how to manage being bullied in the workplace:

 - Know the signs.
 Workplace bullying can take on many forms, including verbal abuse in the form of threats, rumors, and gossip, as well as the silent treatment; offensive conduct and behaviors intended to threaten, humiliate, or intimidate; and work interference or even sabotage.

 - Be honest with yourself.
 Understand that it may be tempting to discount or ignore that you are being bullied at work, thinking you might be reading the situation wrong.
 The truth is, if you suspect it’s happening, it probably is.